TonyCollett/lrcput/readme.md

 ## Notes

-- The LRC files should have the same name astheir corresponding audio files, but witha .lrc extension.
+- The LRC files should have the same name astheir corresponding audio files, but with a .lrc extension.

 - You can modify the script's options andbehavior by editing the script directly.